Panel Registration Guidelines

 - Idol group concerts are prohibited.
 We recommend idol performances apply to Anime St. Louis Got Talent, our talent show event. **Idol specific series and genre panels are still allowed, but generally fill up quickly so we recommend applying ASAP.**

 - Variety — We only accept one panel per topic/generalized genre/series.
 The exception is if the panel has to do with a very specific topic on a series that would not cross the “generalized” series panel, this includes “ask the character” panels.
 These are handled on a case-by-case basis.
 Due to space, we only accept ONE additional panel on a topic/generalized genre/series, so the sooner you submit the better your chances are! (“Ask” panels are defined as a panel that is an entire hour of asking a cast of cosplayers who are in character.
 You may include “ask me” sessions in normal panels, but please limit these to only 25% of your panel for it to not qualify as an “ask” panel.)

 - Game Shows are accepted on a case by case basis.
-We recommend Game Shows be catered to specific shows or fandoms to not clash with Greggo Game Shows.
+We recommend Game Shows be catered to specific shows to not clash with FANDOM POWERED GAMES game shows.